Pou Vannary: History

+Vannary still enjoyed performing Khmer style music such as traditional songs or romvong.
+For modern music she preferred slow tempos, boleros, and slow jams.
+Some of her most popular recordings of these styles are “យំអស់ទឹកភ្នែក” [Cried All My Tears] and “ទឹកហូរ” [Flowing Water].
+She also recorded original foreign style songs such as “ចម្រៀងវិស្សមកាល” [Vacation Song].
+Before recording sessions, she abstained from eating salty and spicy dishes as well as peanuts and carbonated drinks to maintain her vocal health and ability.
+Vannary often performed live for television and radio, with a preference for television performances.
+Vannary had a husband who was also a musician from that era, he is presumed to have died during the Khmer Rouge era.
+She had sung in the movie “Nous Deux” as known by its French title, a film which was produced by Kang Chak Film production.
+During afternoons, Vannary regularly performed at Club Diplomatiqué with the band Bayon.

 Vannary was profiled in the 2015 documentary film on the history of Cambodian pop music, Don't Think I've Forgotten.
 According to research conducted for the film, Vannary was somewhat unusual among other female Cambodian pop singers of her time, due to her relaxed vocal style and ability to accompany herself on acoustic guitar in the mode of an American singer-songwriter.
 She could also speak English and specialized in translated versions of American/British pop songs.
-Her most widely-known recording today is a cover of James Taylor’s "You've Got a Friend" with Khmer lyrics.
+Her most widely-known recording is a cover of James Taylor’s "You've Got a Friend" (written by Carole King) titled “បងមានថ្មីទៀតហើយ” [You’ve Found Someone New Again], with Vannary singing in Khmer and English.

 Like many of her contemporaries in Cambodian popular music, Vannary's career ended abruptly when the Khmer Rouge gained control of the country in April 1975 and forced city dwellers to become farm workers to fulfill their visions of agrarian socialism and the eradication of all foreign and western influences (including music) from Cambodian society.
 Vannary disappeared during the ensuing Cambodian genocide and her exact fate is unknown.
 Few of her recordings have survived due to the chaos of the Khmer Rouge regime.
 Her rendition of "You’ve Got a Friend" appeared on the soundtrack to Don't Think I've Forgotten in 2015, and a few more of her songs have appeared on compilations like the 2011 CD Cambodia Rock Spectacular! and Cambodia Rock Intensified!, both issued by Lion Productions.